Shaun Ellis (wolf researcher): Career

 He was the founder and head of Wolf Pack Management at Combe Martin Wildlife Park in North Devon where he worked with 17 captive wolves, which included four pups born on 19 May 2008.
 There were originally six wolves at the park which he rescued from private ownership.
 He also used to regularly give educational talks about wolves.

-In 2005 Ellis spent 18 months living in captivity at Combe Martin Wildlife Park with three abandoned wolf pups - Yana, Tamaska and Matsi, educating them to be wild wolves and becoming the pack's alpha male.
+In 2005 Ellis spent 18 months living in captivity at Combe Martin Wildlife Park with three abandoned wolf pups - Yana, Tamaska and Matsi, educating them to be wild wolves.

 Ellis also claims, in The Man Who Lives with Wolves, to have spent two years living as a member of a wild wolf pack in Idaho.
 He told a reporter for The Guardian, "I ate what they ate, mostly raw deer and elk, which they would often bring back for me, or fruit and berries.
 I never fell ill and my body adapted quickly to its new diet".
 Despite the food being generally unappealing, Ellis commented that, when you're hungry enough, even raw meat begins to look appetizing.

 Ellis has spent much of his adult life studying and living with wolves and has learned to communicate with them through scent and sound.
 He used to live directly outside the wolf enclosure at Combe Martin Wildlife Park, so that he could be in close proximity to the wolves at all times.

 The research projects Ellis is involved with in Poland and Yellowstone National Park in the United States have the goal of developing humane methods to discourage wolves from entering areas of potential conflict with humans.

 Ellis has stated that he would like to see wild wolves eventually reintroduced into England, where they last lived in the 17th century when the last wolves were killed.
 Ellis has said about wolves, "Although many people refer to wolves as savage killers, I’ve come to know and love them as family."

 During the summer of 2011 Ellis relocated along with his wolves and his new wife, conservation biologist Dr Isla Fishburn, to "The Wolf Centre".
 The centre was located at the seaside end of Combe Martin at Newberry Farm, Woodlands.
 It provided Ellis with his own dedicated base of operations from which to continue his work with the wolves.
 The Wolf Centre was not open to the general public, however it did offer a range of experiences and encounters to the public, including meet and greet sessions with Ellis and his wolf hybrids, and courses covering dog behaviour, instruction and training.

 Following complaints about noise, safety and traffic, Ellis's planning application at Combe Martin was withdrawn in 2013 and Ellis moved to Cornwall, where he set up the Wolf and Dog Development Centre in Truro.